 MSM: How does it feel to be married?!

 D&A: Amazing.
 Calming.
 We are still planning to have our big wedding, I’m trying to allow myself some grace and plan to wear my wedding dress (which I was never able to get altered before shutdowns…) and celebrate with all our friends and family.

-I think my biggest dilemma with the elopement was that it would take away from our big celebration/or invalidate it somehow, but I’m really just trying to focus on how exciting it will be to celebrate next year.
-We may try to change it up a bit, I’m excited to see what people do with their weddings who are in similar situations as us.
+I think my biggest dilemma with the elopement was that it would take away from our big celebration/or invalidate it somehow.
+I’m really just trying to focus on how exciting it will be to celebrate next year.
+We may try to change it up a bit.
+I’m excited to see what people do with their weddings who are in similar situations as us.
 It feels like so much weight is lifted now that all the craziness of when we will get married isn’t a thing anymore.

 We will have the party when we can safely have everyone together.
 And until then, we are enjoying spending all this time together.

 Mile Square Moments is a New Jersey wedding photographer.
-We love telling our couples’ love stories through their photos and love getting to know each couple personally before we ever start taking photos.
+We love telling our couples’ love stories through their photos.
+We love getting to know each couple personally before we ever start taking photos.
 Getting to know our couples before the camera comes out allows us to better capture the chemistry that already exists between each couple.
 You might be a MSM couple if you love a night in binge-watching Netflix and aren’t afraid of a little PDA.
 Planning a wedding in Hoboken, NJ or beyond?
 Get in touch to inquire about our photography services.
-Or follow along for some fun love stories on Instagram.
+Or, follow along for some fun love stories on Instagram.
 For more elopement inspiration, check out Ruani and Cortney’s Jersey City elopement!